BBC ‘not institutionally biased’, says ex-journalist who wrote impartiality memo

 “There’s real work that needs to be done at the BBC.”

+BBC News reported that the broadcaster had set out five main arguments in a letter to Mr Trump’s legal team as to why it did not believe there was a basis for a defamation claim.

+BBC director-general Tim Davie and news chief Deborah Turness resigned in the fallout from the report becoming public.

-Mr Prescott said Mr Davie did a “first-rate job” as director-general but said he had a “blind spot” toward editorial failings.
+Mr Prescott told MPs Mr Davie did a “first-rate job” as director-general but said he had a “blind spot” toward editorial failings.

+Asked if the Panorama episode, Trump: A Second Chance?, had tarnished Mr Trump’s reputation, Mr Prescott added: “Probably not”.

 The job position for director-general has now gone live on the BBC Careers website.